The Path Drugs Take Through the Body

 Substances can enter the body through various means.
 Drugs can be smoked, snorted, inhaled, injected, swallowed as pills, absorbed through mucus membranes or applied through transdermal means (applied to the skin).
 Some substances can be eaten or drank, such as marijuana and alcohol.
 Regardless of how a substance enters the body, it is carried through the bloodstream to various body tissues, which may include the brain.
 The method by which a drug is administered, along with other factors, determines how quickly it may also impact how the drug affects the user.

 Step 1: Absorption

 - Drugs administered orally – by eating, drinking, or swallowing pills – are absorbed through the stomach and small intestine.
 The drug then passes into the bloodstream and travels to the liver before reaching the brain—a phenomenon known as the first-pass effect.
 Substances administered this way take effect more slowly than drugs taken via other routes, such as smoking or injection.

-- Injection is one of the fastest ways for substances to reach the brain through the bloodstream.
+- Injection can be one of the fastest ways for substances to reach body tissues and organs through the bloodstream.
 Injection into the vein – or intravenous injection – delivers the substance directly into the bloodstream.
 Injection into the muscle allows the substance to be absorbed into the bloodstream through the muscle tissue, and this is called an intramuscular injection.
 A subcutaneous injection is an injection into the fatty tissue underneath the skin, which enables the substance to be absorbed through the fatty tissue into the bloodstream.
 An intradermal injection is an injection into the skin tissue.

 - Transdermal administration of illicit drugs is not as common as oral administration or injection.
 Substances that are administered this way are applied to the skin and then absorbed into the body.
-Once the drug is absorbed through the skin, it enters the bloodstream to be carried throughout the body and to the brain.
+Once the drug is absorbed through the skin, it enters the bloodstream to be carried throughout the body and possibly to the brain.

 - Some drugs can be inhaled as gases.
 Gases penetrate the lining of the lungs very quickly, which allows the drug to enter the bloodstream.